pierretallotte/ctf-writeups/htb-legacy/README.md

 Nmap done: 1 IP address (1 host up) scanned in 62.97 seconds
 ```
-Apparently, the server has two known vulnerabilities: MS17-010 (EternalBlue that we already seen in a previous box) and MS08-67.
+Apparently, the server has two known vulnerabilities: MS17-010 (`EternalBlue` that we already saw in a previous box) and MS08-67.
 It seems to have an exploit in MetaSploit for this vulnerability:
 ```
 $ msfconsole
 [msf](Jobs:0 Agents:0) >> search exploit MS08-067